digital-asset/daml/docs/source/daml/reference/contract-keys.rst

 It returns a tuple of the ID and the contract object (containing all its data).

-You need authorization from **at least one** of the maintainers to run ``fetchByKey``.
-A maintainer can authorize by being a signatory, or by submitting the command/being a controller for the choice.
+``fetchByKey`` is authorized like ``fetch`` so you need to be a stakeholder to run ``fetchByKey``.

 ``fetchByKey`` fails and aborts the transaction if:

-- you don't have sufficient authorization
-- you're not a stakeholder of the contract you're trying to fetch
+- you don't have sufficient authorization, i.e., you’re not a stakeholder of the contract you’re trying to fetch.

 This means that if it fails, it doesn't guarantee that a contract with that key doesn't exist, just that you can't see one.